liaochunyang/liaochunyang.github.io/_pages/cv.md

 =====
 Journal Publications

-1. Optimal Recovery from Inaccurate Data in Hilbert Spaces: Regularize, but what of the Parameter?, submitted  (with S.Foucart).
+1. Optimal Recovery from Inaccurate Data in Hilbert Spaces: Regularize, but what of the Parameter?, (with S.Foucart)\
+   Constructive Approximation.
+Accepted.

 1. Learning from Non-Random Data in Hilbert Spaces: An Optimal Recovery Perspective, (with S. Foucart, S. Shahrampour, and Y. Wang)\
    Sampling Theory, Signal Processing, and Data Analysis.
 Accepted.